 Additional sidewalk cutting may be scheduled in 2022 after evaluation of the completed Rt 518 cutting work using potential unspent bond funds or 2022 budget funds.
 Council discussion on this matter are ongoing.

 The state has lifted the COVID emergency and many of the restrictions have been removed.

-in crowds, social distancing, and especially remember to continue the single most effective public health prevention practice of frequent handwashing.
+and especially remember to continue to practice the single most effective public health prevention practice of frequent handwashing.

 COVID Testing and vaccinations are available at many pharmacies and additional resources are available by contacting the Montgomery Health Dept.

 Somerset County Covid Statistics